Elle Fictions: Sale to Remstar/V Media Group

 While MusiquePlus has operated separately from MuchMusic ever since the deal, the network was almost re-united with its former parent in 2012 when CTVglobemedia's successor Bell Media attempted to acquire the entirety of Astral Media for an estimated $3.38 billion.
 However, the proposed deal was rejected by the CRTC.
 On March 4, 2013, following consultation with the Competition Bureau, Bell announced that it would go through with the purchase, but divest MusiquePlus, Musimax, and four other Astral-owned channels.

 On December 4, 2013, Remstar, owners of the French television system V, announced that it would acquire MusiquePlus and MusiMax for an undisclosed amount.
 On September 11, 2014, the CRTC approved the sale.
 The acquisition is valued at $15.5 million; to fund the purchase, Remstar sold 15% stakes in the holding company V Media Group to the Caisse, Fonds de solidarité FTQ and Investissement Québec, and sold $1.5 million in advertising time across MusiquePlus and MusiMax to Bell.
 Remstar also successfully applied to have the amount of music-oriented programming the channel must air reduced to 80%.
 The sale was closed on September 16, 2014.

-As Elle Fictions
+Elle Fictions

-In February 2019, V Media Group announced that MusiquePlus would be rebranded and relaunched later in the year, as a network featuring scripted programming catered towards a female audience.
+In February 2019, V Media Group announced that MusiquePlus would be replaced later in the year by a network featuring scripted programming catered towards a female audience.
 The company cited the successful relaunch of sister channel MusiMax as the general entertainment channel Max as a factor in the decision.

-In May 2019, it was announced that the channel would re-launch on August 26 as Elle Fictions, and that it would feature series and films targeting "active" young adult women.
+In May 2019, it was announced that the channel would launch on August 26 as Elle Fictions and that it would feature series and films targeting "active" young adult women.
 The branding is licensed from the French magazine Elle: the French Canadian version of the magazine had previously been published by Remstar rival Groupe TVA, but it had been announced that the rights were being acquired by KO Media—owned by local personality Louis Morissette.

-Programming

-As Elle Fictions

-The channel primarily broadcasts French-language dubs of drama series, as well as an originally-Spanish-language telenovela.